That Software Guy, Inc.'s Logo

 A: Although it's a bit tedious to have to manually code the associations, it maximizes the module's flexibility.
 If you need help with the setup logic, I will be happy to do it for you for a small fee, but first look at the many examples in this page.

-Q: Can I start and stop my Big Spender discounts on certain dates?
+Q: Can I start and stop my Big Spender discounts on certain dates in the future?

-A: Please see the Timing Discounts for an explanation of how to do this.
+A: Please see Timing Discounts in Zen Cart for an explanation of how to do this.

 Q: I would like my discounts to show up in the shopping cart.
 Why don't they?